kunalk3/ML_basics_tasks/README.md

-# eR_task
+# Machine Learning basic exercise solutions
-This repository contains basic level exercise solutions about the machine learning concepts.
+This repository contains ML exercise solutions about the machine learning concepts with demonstration of the ML concepts.